Austrian probe of Hypo bank scandal gets off to rocky start

 Austria's bank supervision system is under scrutiny in the Hypo case, although watchdogs say recent laws giving them more clout mean a case like Hypo was unlikely to be repeated.

-Prosecutors have begun preliminary checks into whether the central bank acted properly in 2008 when signing off on state aid to Hypo a year before the nationalisation.
+Prosecutors have begun preliminary checks into whether the central bank acted properly in 2008 when signing off on state aid to Hypo a year before the nationalization.

 An independent panel of experts said last year that Austria had bungled its handling of Hypo.